HL7/fhir-mdi-ig/input/pagecontent/specification.md

 * Observation - Manner of Death
 * Observation - Tobacco Use Contributed To Death

+**Profiles for forensic toxicology to MDI exchange use case:**
+* Bundle Message Toxicology To MDI
+* DiagnosticReport - Toxicology Lab Result to MDI
+* Specimen - Toxicology Lab
+* MessageHeader - Toxicology to MDI
+* Toxicology Lab Observation Result

 **Extensions:**
 * Extension - Tracking Number (for MDI to EDRS exchange use case)
-* Extension -Agency Case History Notes (for forensic toxicology to MDI exchange use case)
 * Extension – Location (for both use cases)

 **ValueSet:**
+* ValueSet - Contributory Tobacco Use
+* ValueSet - Date Establishment Methods
+* ValueSet - Death Pregnancy Status
+* ValueSet - Manner of Death
 * ValueSet - Tracking Number Type
+* ValueSet - Units of Age
+* ValueSet - Yes, No, Not Applicable

 **Code System:**
 * CodeSystem - MDI
+* CodeSystem - Death Pregnancy Status

-# Must Support and Missing Data
+# MustSupport and Missing Data
 Systems claiming to conform to an MDI profile SHALL support the elements in the profile as defined below.
 This guide adopts the following definitions of MustSupport for all direct transactions between the data source systems and data consumer systems.

 **Data Source Systems**